Follow our free guide to form an LLC in New Jersey

 Step 1: Register for New Jersey State Taxes

-For any LLC in New Jersey that opts to be taxed as a partnership, each member of the business must pay the state’s Partnership Tax of $150.
+Please Note: For any LLC in New Jersey that opts to be taxed as a partnership, each member of the business must pay the state’s $150 Partnership Tax.

 Step 2: Obtain Business Licenses and Permits

-The business licenses and permits required in New Jersey can vary, based a few factors:
+The licenses and permits required for an LLC in New Jersey can vary, depending on a number of variables:

 Tip: If you would like to see more in-depth information on licenses and permits, please feel free to visit the content in our learning library that covers business licenses and permits.